kenwals/BoWood-Audio/README.md

     ![visitor story 6](wireframe/visitor-story6.png)

-    Reviews are visible on the Product detail page, visitors can contribute when logged in.
+    Reviews are visible on the Product detail page, the visitors can contribute when logged in.

 #### Owner Stories